 The U.S. labor movement was instrumental in establishing the 40-hour work week, ending child labor, workplace safety standards, anti-discrimination laws, and the creation of weekends and minimum wage.
 Union organizing during the Industrial Revolution advanced the conditions and rights of people both in the workplace and in society.
 Incidences like the 1886 Haymarket Affair, when a rally to protest police brutality against striking workers the day before ended in a bombing and further bloodshed, and the 1912 Bread and Roses strike led by immigrant women against wage cuts exemplify the major losses and victories of the movement (AFL-CIO).

-• Join local rallies, marches, or “sip ins” on Labor Day and show your support for workers’ rights and unionizing.
+• Join local rallies and marches on Labor Day and show your support for workers’ rights and unionizing.

 • Donate to local strike funds in your area that support farm workers, factory or industry workers, commercial workers, and more organizing against unfair labor practices.